NSAIDs (Non-Steroid Anti-Inflammatory Drugs)

-To avoid the interaction with aspirin, It is advised to wait for 3-4 hours after taking your aspirin before takng an NSAID and wait 6 hours after taking the NSAID before taking the aspirin.
+To avoid the interaction with aspirin, It is advised to wait for 2-4 hours after taking your aspirin before takng an ibuprofen and wait 12 hours after taking the naproxen before taking the aspirin.
 This recommendation does not apply when taking aspirin for headache or pain, only when taking it to reduce risk of heart attack, blood clots or stroke.

 It is always important to weigh the benefits against the risks when taking any medications.
 Always discuss the use of NSAIDs with your physician.

 The classes of antidepressants, SSRIs (Selective Serotonin Reuptake Inhibitors) and SNRIs (Serotonin and Norepinephrine Reuptake Inhibitors) improve depression by blocking the reuptake (removal) of serotonin from nerve synapses (space between nerve cells) and prolonging the effect of the serotonin which is believed to act to reduce depression.
 However, this inhibition of serotonin can impact other functions besides nerves.